markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 ### Step 8: Read basic information from the Matter device

-Every Matter device supports a Basic Cluster, which maintains the collection of attributes that a controller can obtain from a device.
+Every Matter device supports the Basic cluster, which maintains the collection of attributes that a controller can obtain from a device.
 These attributes can include the vendor name, the product name, or the software version.